KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 I apply 1U Cryo to an extended, 19s 2U Hydro.
 We can see that the 19s Hydro source lasted just over 7 seconds, which fits the estimated 11.875s reduction of 1U.
 A normal, 12s 2U aura is reduced by 7.5s, again, a 1U reduction.

 In one half of the video, I Shatter the Cryo.
 We can see that the underlying Hydro was unaffected by the Shatter, and lasted the same amount of time \(minus the hitlag from Noelle's attack\).
-If the Aura element was not completely reduced by the Freeze reaction, it still exists invisibly "underneath" the Frozen aura.
+If the Aura Element was not completely reduced by the Freeze reaction, it still exists invisibly "underneath" the Frozen aura.
 It can be seen again by Shattering or otherwise reacting with the Freeze aura.

 A Frozen Cryo aura has a different icon: